MartinSalias/AgileArch/manuscript/basics-README.txt

 Several years before the paper, I worked and taught Software Architecture with Diego González and Juan Ladetto, whose insights and ideas were really influential in many of my choices and research.

-Also, I feel in debt with Ted Neward, whose book "Effective Enterprise Java" had a huge impact in he way I see the field beyond any technology, and of course, because he started the idea of Architectural Katas, which I later adopted and customized to run in several events and also as part of my workshops.
+Also, I feel in debt with Ted Neward, whose book "Effective Enterprise Java" had a huge impact in the way I see the field beyond any technology, and of course, because he started the idea of Architectural Katas, which I later adopted and customized to run in several events and also as part of my workshops.

 I also need to thank the whole Southworks crew, in special Johnny Halife, Matias Woloski and my old-time friend Angel "Java" López.
-I always miss the awsome discussions we had, full of ideas and practical wisdom.
+I always miss the awesome discussions we had, full of ideas and practical wisdom.
 Also, I enjoyed working and discussing with the team at Microsoft Patterns & Practices, one of Southworks most important customers, in particular Eugenio Pace and Scott Densmore.

 As I joined Kleer and designed my Agile Architecture Workshop, I had great input from several of my colleagues at Kleer, especially Juan Gabardini, Luis Mulato and Yamit Cárdenas, and colleagues from other companies like Raúl de Villa Cano, Marcelo Oks, Andrés Joaquín, Adrián Anacleto, Santiago Blanco and many more I'm probably forgetting.